 If you’re interested in pressing flowers, I highly recommend this microwave flower press.
 You can use my coupon code FIRSTDAY10 for 10% off your order.

-I have a step-by-step tutorial on making DIY pressed flower art with this same press if you do end up buying one.
+I have a beginner’s guide to making DIY pressed flower art with this same press if you do end up buying one.

 - Air dry clay